MozerWang/Loong/README.md

 > Showcase of four evaluation tasks in Loong (\<di>...\</di> marks the content of the i-th document). (a) *Spotlight Locating*: Locate the evidence. (b) *Comparison*: Locate and compare the evidence. (c) *Clustering*: Locate and cluster the evidence into groups. (d) *Chain of Reasoning*: Locate and reasoning along a logical chain.

 ## 📰News
+`[2024-09-20]` 📰Our paper has been accepted to the EMNLP Main Conference.

 `[2024-07-30]` 🤖The performance of phi-3, llama-3.1-8B, gpt-4o-mini on Loong are updated.

 `[2024-07-03]` 🔥The code and benchmark are releasing.
 If you encounter any issues, please feel free to contact us.